About Us

 ABOUT US

-From its beginning as a service-learning Cardinal Course at Stanford University, English Together has served hundreds of Stanford students who have engaged in coaching campus custodians through the Habla el Dia and Habla la Noche programs as well as immigrant workers in nearby communities.
+From its beginning as a service-learning Cardinal Course at Stanford University, English Together has served hundreds of Stanford students who engaged in coaching campus custodians through the Habla el Dia and Habla la Noche programs as well as immigrant workers in nearby communities.

 Our Values